dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ![Manage your external logins view listing Facebook](accconfirm/_static/fb.png)

 The two accounts have been combined.
-You are able to log on with either account.
+You are able to sign in with either account.
 You might want your users to add local accounts in case their social login authentication service is down, or more likely they've lost access to their social account.

 ## Enable account confirmation after a site has users